 - Represented a leading construction equipment supplier in the protest of a Virginia Department of Transportation award of a contract worth $25 million, resulting in a reversal of the original award and a new award of the contract to the client.

-- Serving as national coordinating counsel for one of the nation’s largest health care insurers on state bid protests and open records litigation matters.
-Our role includes advising on pending RFPs, preparing for bid protests (as awardee/intervenor or as an unsuccessful offeror), addressing the protection of trade secrets, and acting as lead counsel on government-contract-related litigation.
+- Represented one of the nation’s largest health care insurers on state bid protests and open records litigation matters.
+Our role included advising on pending RFPs, preparing for bid protests (as awardee/intervenor or as an unsuccessful offeror), addressing the protection of trade secrets, and acting as lead counsel on government-contract-related litigation.

 - Representing a national health insurer/administrator in litigation concerning the procurement of a multibillion-dollar set of state employee health benefits contracts.